 Changes to the Prime Rate

 Unless you’re on the FOMC, fed rate changes are out of your control.
 Instead, focus on paying your credit cards off in full each month so you can avoid carrying a balance and the interest that goes along with that.
+As long as you never revolve a balance from month to month, credit card interest fees will be largely irrelevant to you.

 For more context on how the Prime Rate and the U.S. economy work, watch this video.